Campus-Molndal-JIN23/todolist-lilamoln/README.md

 ```
 You can get your connectionstring from [MongoDB](https://www.mongodb.com/), alternatively install MongoDB locally and use localhost.

-It will fallback to localhost and standard port if no connectionstring is given.
+It will fall back to localhost and standard port if no connectionstring is given.

 ## Credits
+Big thanks to function tests by Tested by [Samer Ismael](https://github.com/Samer-Ismael) and [Johan Romero](https://github.com/JohRome.) (nice bug find!).

 Third party resources that helped me complete this project:
 * [junit jupiter 5](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter/)